robbyhooker/Credit-Risk-Modeling/README.md

 ### Feature Importances

 The feature importances in the Random Forest model show which variables are most predictive of loan default.
-The most important features are `loan_percent_income`, `person_income`, and `loan_int_rate`.
+The most important features are `loan_percent_income`, `person_income`, `loan_int_rate`, and `loan_grade`.
+These are all intuitivley important, but it is nice to verify that model recognizes this.
+It is also interesting to note that age and credit length aren't a very big factor in predicting default.
+This somewhat suggests that being a reckless debtor is inherent, and not something that can be easily learned away. **However, this is a large claim and would take enourmous amounts of social research to support!

 ![Feature Importances](Charts/feature_importance.png)